ahnielsen/qtools/README.md

   However, a working documentation has also been added to the main Qtools documentation.
 - In `qt.plotps`, grids are now added to all plots.

+### Version 2.1 (March 2021)

+- Multiple updates to the two plotting functions `qt.plotrs` and `qt.plotps` providing greater user control over appearance and style.
+- A power spectrum is now defined purely as a one-sided smoothed function of frequency.
+In principle, this constitutes a major version update.
+However, it is surmised that the older implementation (in which a power spectrum was principally defined as a double-sided smoothed or unsmoothed function) was not used; therefore, this change is included in a minor version update.

 Author
 ------